Audi A7 Hatchback (2018 - ) review

 How safe is it?

 Audis have an excellent reputation for safety, and we expect the A7 Sportback to uphold that and more.
 It’s yet to be crash tested by safety organisation Euro NCAP, but we’ll be staggered if it doesn’t score the maximum five stars, thanks to loads of state-of-the-art technological features as standard, including automatic emergency braking, which will intervene if you don’t react to an impending accident.
-A lane departure warning system is also standard on all models, as are side, front and rear airbags and two Isofix child seat mounting points in the back.
+A lane departure warning system is also standard on all models, as are front-, side- and full-length curtain airbags, plus two Isofix child seat mounting points in the back.
 There’s more clever stuff on the options list, too.
 The Tour Pack, for example, includes adaptive cruise control that maintains a safe distance between you and other cars, and there’s also a system that reads nearby speed limit signs and amends your velocity automatically.

 How much equipment do I get?